-Advice # 5 – Create a Dynamic Online Presence
+Advice # 5 – Create a Dynamic Online Presence with multi-channel support

-Companies often benefit from creating a strong live chat program.
+Companies often benefit from creating a strong live chat program with multi-channel support.
 There are several important steps that should be involved in establishing a live chat.
 First, a company should make sure the consumer immediately knows the name of the representative that is helping them.
 Services offered through live chat should also proceed quickly because many consumers select this option to avoid the time it takes to contact the company through channels involving the phone.
 Additionally, it is important the representative interact with the consumer in a clear and direct tone.

 It is important companies also properly implement social media strategies because social media is often how consumers find a business.
 Some companies even decide to make social media a channel through which the company responds to customers.
-All companies should begin solving these social media obstacles by realizing the many different companies comprise social media.
+All companies should begin solving these social media obstacles by realizing the many different companies that comprise social media.
 The graph below includes only a handful of the very most common social media sites.

 If a company decides to use social media in this way and learns about the most popular sites to share information among users, the company should realize it is also important to make sure onsumers receive prompt answers to their questions and an appropriate sized staff is used to monitor these issues.
 There are some important issues to remember when staffing employees.
 First, representatives can switch between emails and phone calls provided there is a sufficient amount of time to do so.
 Additionally, company representatives are able to conduct several messenger based communications at the same time.

 Advice #6 – Approach Each Channel As A Whole